 The City incurred a note payable with First National Bank of Edgewood in 2012 in the amount of \$40,000 for the construction of a building.
-This note is to be repaid over a period of 5 years with an annual interest rate of 4.5%.
+This note is to be repaid with an annual interest rate of 4.5%.